The wallpaper shown in the photograph above is from github.com/linuxdotexe/nordic-wallpapers

 sysmerge -d # optional merger of configuration file changes

 When following -current during beta periods (normally, the last few weeks before a new OpenBSD -release), pkg_add(1) will require the -Dsnap flag (which forcibly draws packages meant for the latest snapshot) for all commands.
-For example, to install Firefox ESR at such a time, I would need to type:
+For example, to install Firefox ESR at such a time, if I were running -current, I would need to type:

 pkg_add -Dsnap firefox-esr